arcus/education_modules/data_management_basics/data_management_basics.md

 * Do digital copies of physical forms suffice, or will physical copies be kept?
 Where?
 For how long?
 * How should researchers deal with emails that are sent back and forth between researchers to define a specific cohort?
 * What is the long-term storage strategy for this data?
-* Are there ways to save the data in multiple formats to accomodate unknown future needs?
+* Are there ways to save the data in multiple formats to accommodate unknown future needs?
 * Should data be de-identified?
 At what stage?
 * Should identifying data be discarded?
 When?
 By whom?